ViriCruz/readouts_tracker/readouts-tracker-api/README.md

 # API for readouts tracker app

-> This is part of the Final Project of Microverse, which consist in create an API on Ruby on Rails and a react app for the frontend.
+This is a REST API made in Ruby on Rails to manage categories, authentication, measurements, and the readings that the user tracks.

 ## Built With ✨